oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/07-devops/devops.md

 ## About this workshop.

-You will learn how to build your infrastructure and automate the build and deployment of a Cloud Native Python application to Oracle Kubernetes Engine(OKE), with a canary deployment model.
+In this workshop you will learn how to build your infrastructure and automate the build and deployment of a Cloud Native Python application to Oracle Kubernetes Engine (OKE), with a canary deployment model.

 With a Canary deployment strategy, the application release happens incrementally to a subset of users.
 Initially, the new version gets deployed to a canary environment with no user traffic.
 The DevOps release pipeline can run validation tests against the new version and, once ready, route only a subset of users to the canary environment.